-Parents with a concern should reach out to Jennifer Eisenhart and Zahava Fried, and if unable, should contact the Head of School, Rabbi Elisha Paul.
+Parents with a concern should reach out to the EC Director, and if unable, should contact the Head of School.

 BACKPACKS

 Each child will need a backpack to facilitate ongoing communication and to transport items between home and school.
 Select a standard sized backpack that is large enough to hold the 9x12 communication folders but small enough to fit in our cubbies.
 Wheeled backpacks DO NOT fit in cubbies; they take up usable floor space and are not needed for the lightweight materials sent home.
 Children should be told that rolling bags are for the Grades only, not EC.